 Brooks Running launched its fastest running shoes to date in Amsterdam just last week, at the Brooks Innovation Camp 2020.
-Two shoes in fact, the Brooks Hyperion Tempo and Brook Hyperion Elite, both "developed for those runners who look for that competitive advantage and protection over longer distances".
+Two shoes, in fact, the Brooks Hyperion Tempo and Brook Hyperion Elite, both "developed for those runners who look for that competitive advantage and protection over long distances".

-In the run-up to the Tokyo 2020 Olympics, there are heated discussions about some of the best running shoes you can buy – and some prototypes that you can't.
-In particular the Nike Vaporfly range – running shoes with thick foam cushioning, containing a carbon plate that further aids energy return.
+In the run-up to the Tokyo 2020 Olympics, there are heated discussions about some of the best running shoes (opens in new tab) you can buy – and some prototypes that you can't.
+In particular the Nike ZoomX Vaporfly NEXT% (opens in new tab) and the likes – running shoes with thick foam cushioning, containing a carbon plate that further aids energy return.

 This isn't just a case of Brooks releasing two shoes at once; this is a true tandem offering, with the brand emphasising that the shoes are designed to be used together.
 The Tempo is optimised for training and the Elite for racing.
 That's an interesting idea and potentially useful to runners, as well as lucrative for Brooks.